World Series champs Washington Nationals get their parade

 Tens of thousands of fans are expected for a parade Saturday honoring the Nationals, who won a nail-biting, come-from-behind victory against the Houston Astros in Game 7 to clinch the World Series.

-Mayor Muriel Bowser tweeted Thursday, "When they tell you dreams come true, point them toward our @Nationals."
+"When they tell you dreams come true, point them toward our @Nationals," Mayor Muriel Bowser tweeted Thursday.
+"Tell them they do."

 She included the hashtag SportsCapital, a reference, too, to the Washington Capitals' Stanley Cup championship in 2018 and the Washington Mystics' WNBA championship this year.